Unity-Technologies/usd-unity-sdk/BUILDING.md

 ## Compiling

-Note that currently only Windows, and OSX (Intel CPU) are officially supported.
+Note that currently only Windows and OSX (Intel CPU) are officially supported.

 ### Generating Bindings